 For example, growth curves are used to monitor the growth of a child or children:

 Alternatively, physical activity may be assessed repeatedly throughout a six month period:

 Figure C.3.3 Hypothetical example of the absolute and relative reliability of physical activity measure between winter and summer.

 Reliability in a multi-centre study

-The level of reliability of the method that is required or desirable can vary by study.
-As such it is essential to consider wider factors when evaluating reliability, such as:
+The level of method reliability that is required or desirable can vary by study.
+As such, it is essential to consider wider factors when evaluating reliability, such as:

 Reliability affected by multiple non-biological effects

 Figure C.3.4 Four scenarios demonstrating non-biological effects on the reliability of two repeated measures.